Pitmaster BBQ Catering in Cannonville, Georgia

 What should I send before asking for a BBQ quote in Cannonville, Georgia?

 Send the date, address or venue, guest count, timing, menu direction, and any setup notes you already have.
-For Cannonville, details around venues, private properties, workplaces, public sites, and community event spaces can change whether truck service, Buffet Service, OR drop-off is the cleaner fit.
+For Cannonville, details around venues, private properties, workplaces, public sites, and community event spaces can change whether truck service, Service format drop-off is the cleaner fit.

 What should hosts think through before planning BBQ service in Cannonville?